 When Code Pink: Women for Peace was launched on November 17, 2002, the organization described itself as a “grassroots peace and social justice movement” whose mission was “to end the war in Iraq, stop new wars, and redirect our resources into healthcare, education and other life-affirming activities.”
 The Capital Research Center writes that “Code Pink is the business name for a nonprofit called Environmentalism through Inspiration and Non-Violent Action.”
 The name “Code Pink” was selected to parody the Bush administration’s color-coded security alerts regarding terrorist threats—alerts that Code Pink said “were based on fear and were used to justify violence.”
 By contrast, the “Code Pink alerts“—signifying “the color of the roses … the color of the dawn of a new era when cooperation and negotiation prevail over force”—warned that the Bush administration posed “extreme danger to all the values of nurturing, caring, and compassion that women and loving men have held.”
 Proclaiming that “women have been the guardians of life … because the men have busied themselves making war,” Code Pink called on “women around the world to rise up and oppose the war in Iraq … to be outrageous for peace.”

 Code Pink was founded principally by a small group of radical activists: Jodie Evans, Medea Benjamin, Diane Wilson, Gael Murphy, and a Wiccan spiritualist calling herself Starhawk.
 (Approximately 100 additional female activists also participated in getting the organization off the ground.)
-Evans was, and remains, the nominal leader of the group, which works closely with Ms. Benjamin's Global Exchange.
+Evans was, and remains, the nominal leader of the group.
 According to John J. Tierney, Professor of International Relations at the Institute for World Politics, Code Pink members “subscribe in varying degrees to strands of Marxist, neo-Marxist, and progressive left-wing thought, and their ideas belong to a long and complex history of radical politics going back to the early Bolsheviks.”
 The group views America as a nation awash in “racism” and “sexism”—a society whose political and economic systems, by their very nature, breed war, poverty, and injustice.